openfheorg/openfhe-transpiler-examples/README.md

 `bazel run //transpiler/examples/shortest_path:shortest_path_yosys_interpreted_openfhe_testbench -- -h`

-## private_set [verified]
+## Private Set Processing Along a Path [verified]

-This is an implementation of private_set processing along a chain of network nodes -- performs intersection or union on a vector of data coming into a node with another vector supplied by the node.
+This is an implementation of private set processing along a chain of network nodes.
+It performs intersection or union on a vector of data coming into a node with another vector supplied by the node.
 The result is passed on to the next neighboring node in a path.
-The number

-of nodes is a command line parameter.
+The number of nodes simulated is a command line parameter.
 There is no I/O, only computation is benchmarked.

 The maximum vector length `MAX_SET_LEN` is specified in `private_set.h` and is currently set to 20.
-Reducing this will bring faster compile and run times.
+Reducing this will result in faster compile and run times.
+Increasing it may create problems with compilation.
+YMMV.

 If an intersecton causes the resulting vector's length to exceed `MAX_SET_LEN`, an overflow flag is set to true.